smithy-lang/smithy-dafny/codegen/README.md

         "plugins": {
             "dafny-client-codegen": {
                 "service": "smithy.example#ExampleService",
-                "targetLanguages": ["dotnet"]
+                "targetLanguages": ["dotnet"],
+                "includeDafnyPath": "[relative]/[path]/[to]/smithy-dafny/TestModels/dafny-dependencies/StandardLibrary/src/Index.dfy"
             }
         }
     }
    ```

-4. Create a directory named `model`.
+5. Create a directory named `model`.
 This is where all of your Smithy models
    will go.

-5. Copy the model for the service into the `model` directory.
+6. Copy the model for the service into the `model` directory.
    The Smithy models for AWS services can be found in several Smithy-based SDK projects,
    such as
    https://github.com/aws/aws-sdk-js-v3/tree/main/codegen/sdk-codegen/aws-models.

-6. Run `gradle build` (alternatively, you can use a
+7. Run `gradle build` (alternatively, you can use a
    [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html)).

-7. The generated client can be found in `build/smithyprojections/foo-client/source/dafny-client-codegen`.
+8. The generated client can be found in `build/smithyprojections/foo-client/source/dafny-client-codegen`.

 See [the Smithy documentation](https://smithy.io/2.0/guides/building-models/gradle-plugin.html)
 for more information on building Smithy projects with Gradle.